jessicarush/react-notes/client_side_routing.md

 ### Misc notes

 All `<Route>`s and `<Link>`s inside a `<Routes>` are relative.
 This leads to leaner and more predictable code in `<Route path>` and `<Link to>`.
 This means that they automatically build on the parent route's path and URL.

+## React Router v6.4

+Major changes yet again in this release.
+Now they don't want you to use `<BrowserRouter>` as the recommended interface for running React Router in a web browser... now it's `<createBrowserRouter>` and its a completely different setup.